quantlab-tutorium/tutorium-2021-1/ReadMe.md

+## 10 - 06/28 JavaDoc and SOLID

+Today we look at ways to document and keep your code clean.
+There is no particular exercise this week, other than try to build your JavaDoc.
+For more coding, have a look at the current exercise sheet, which goes deeper into the bonus task of last week.

+## JavaDoc

+The prime way for documentation in a Java project is JavaDoc.
+We look at what it is, how it's used and how to generate it (via eclipse's build-in tools and maven).
+Followed by a quick review of checkstyle, which next to helping enforce our own coding conventions, also helps to ensure the JavaDoc is adequately kept.

+## S-O-L-I-D

+Lastly we go over the SOLID design principles of coding.

+* **S**ingle-responsibility principle:
+A class should have one, and only one, reason to change.

+* **O**pen–closed principle:
+Software entities should be open for extension, but closed for modification.

+* **L**iskov substitution principle:
+Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.

+* **I**nterface segregation principle:
+A client should not be forced to implement an interface that it doesn’t use.

+* **D**ependency Inversion Principle:
+High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+Abstractions should not depend on details.
+Details should depend on abstractions.

 ## 9 - 06/21 Valuation using the finmath library

 The exercise demonstrates how to use the library to value options and how to use modular pieces to change the result of